Aliases for C1S Gene

 GeneCards Summary for C1S Gene

 C1S (Complement C1s) is a Protein Coding gene.
-Diseases associated with C1S include Ehlers-Danlos Syndrome, Periodontal Type, 2 and Periodontal Ehlers-Danlos Syndrome.
-Among its related pathways are Complement Pathway and Staphylococcus aureus infection.
-GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
-An important paralog of this gene is MASP1.
+Diseases associated with C1S include Ehlers-Danlos Syndrome, Periodontal Type, 2 and Complement Component C1s Deficiency.
+Among its related pathways are Creation of C4 and C2 activators and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
+An important paralog of this gene is C1R.

 UniProtKB/Swiss-Prot for C1S Gene